-From 2018, Thameslink services will provide new journey opportunities on an expanded network and better connections to airports.
-Passengers from Cambridge and Peterborough will have direct access to Gatwick for the first time, and passengers from Sussex, Surrey and Kent will be able to access the Great Northern and East Coast routes.
+From 2018, Thameslink services provided new journey opportunities on an expanded network and better connections to airports.
+Passengers from Cambridge and Peterborough will have direct access to Gatwick for the first time, and passengers from Sussex, Surrey and Kent are able to access the Great Northern and East Coast routes.
 These better rail connections will ensure that London and the South East continue to generate growth and opportunities in the decades ahead.

 Focusing on reliability

 From May 2018, the first phase of the new timetable delivered 70% of the overall capacity benefits of the programme.
 The final elements are being introduced more gradually over three further timetable changes to reduce the risk of disruption to passenger services.
 Phasing in the new timetable will help us to deliver the changes more reliably and allow us to review progress at each stage and make adjustments where necessary.